Koolkan0709/LongestSubstring/README.md

 # LongestSubstring
-Code in C to check longest substring
+Code in C to check length of the longest substring